24/7 Hotline: 970.247.9619

 Los servicios son gratis, confidenciales y ofrecidos en inglés y español

 Are you interested in volunteering with Alternative Horizons?
-Please contact Loida at 970-403-1577 or email email@example.com.
-Our next Volunteer Advocate Training will in Spring 2016.
+Please contact us at 970-403-1577 or email email@example.com to sign up.
+Our next Volunteer Advocate Training will be March 17th and 18th, 2016.
 The training is free and open to the community.
-If you wish to be a volunteer advocate on our 24 hotline you must complete the 16 hour volunteer advocate training as well as an application to volunteer.
-The training includes such topics as; dynamics of domestic violence, why she/he stays, the legal system, peer counseling skills, empowerment advocacy skills, suicide skills, safety planning, effects of violence on children and elders, and much more!
+If you wish to be a volunteer advocate on our 24-hour hotline you must complete the 16 hour volunteer advocate training as well as an application to volunteer.
+The training includes such topics as: dynamics of domestic violence, why she/he stays, the legal system, peer counseling skills, empowerment advocacy skills, suicide skills, safety planning, effects of violence on children and elders, and much more!

 Alternative Horizons (AH) is a grassroots organization started in 1978 by a handful of women who believed that no one had a right to beat another human being.
 In the beginning these women volunteered as both members of the Board of Directors and peer-counselors on the 24-hour hotline.
 In addition to the hotline, AH also offered a network of volunteer safe homes for stays of up to three nights.
 These services were available to residents of La Plata and San Juan Counties in southwest Colorado.